 Dr. Lannette Linthicum, division director of Health Services for TDCJ, has been nominated for the presidency of the American Correctional Association, a professional organization dedicated to the improvement of criminal justice by establishing national standards for correctional management and operations.

 In June 2014 the Legislative Budget Board released updated projections of offender population growth in both the adult and juvenile criminal justice systems.
 The LBB’s June 2014 projections indicate the number of adult offenders who are incarcerated or on supervision will remain relatively stable during the next five fiscal years.

 Stable offender populations predicted for next five years >>

-Sam Houston State University's College of Criminal Justice, in partnership with the Correctional Management Institute of Texas, will award scholarships to two TDCJ employees nominated by the agency and accepted into the SHSU Master of Science in Criminal Justice Leadership and Management Weekend Program.
+Sam Houston State University's College of Criminal Justice, in partnership with the Correctional Management Institute of Texas, recently awarded the 2014 TDCJ/Correctional Management Institute of Texas scholarships to Texas Department of Criminal Justice employees Angela Chevalier and William Wheat.